Skip to main content

 Date Calculator: Add, subtract, and compare dates

-Why bother with a dedicated tool?
-Because spreadsheets lie kindly.
-They’ll happily add 30 to a date cell and call it a month when your contract means “calendar month.”
-Because counting business days means choosing what to exclude, and the right answer depends on whose office calendar you’re using.
-This page keeps those toggles in plain sight.
-Because arguing whether Friday counts should happen once, in writing, not every quarter when someone reruns the numbers in their head.
-Short version: if the answer must match how HR, legal, or shipping actually counts, use the same rules every time.
-That’s the point.
+Spreadsheets lie kindly.
+They’ll add 30 to a date cell and call it a month when your contract means “calendar month.”
+Business-day counts need a chosen exclusion list, and the right list depends on whose office calendar you’re using.
+This page keeps those toggles in plain sight so the argument happens once, in writing, not every quarter when someone reruns the numbers in their head.

-These mirror common searches without needing different software.
-Add days: Add / subtract mode, pick the start date, type the day offset, tap Add.
-60 days from a date or 180 days before a date: same mode; enter 60 or 180 in the days field, then Add or Subtract depending on whether you need forward or backward.
-How many days between two dates: Difference mode with start and end; read total calendar days (and turn on exclusions if you need working days).
+90 days from a contract date: Add / subtract mode, base March 1, 2026, days = 90, Add → Saturday, May 30, 2026.
+60 or 180 days: same mode; enter the offset, Add or Subtract for direction.
+Gap between two dates: Difference mode with start and end; read total calendar days (enable exclusions for working days).
 Biweekly: treat “every two weeks” as adding 14 calendar days from each result when you need the next occurrence.
-If someone says “biweekly” but means twice per calendar week, that is a different rule set; clarify before you stake a deadline on it.
+If someone means twice per calendar week, clarify before you stake a deadline on it.

 How the Math Works